the ministry site of Paul and Ellie Madsen

 Donations sent through RCE International will be receipted and are tax-deductible.
 You may give a personal gift on-line, but these are not tax-deductible.

 ACSI Europe, headquartered in Budapest, Hungary, is a service ministry committed to supporting school leaders and educators in more than 300 Christian schools throughout Europe and Central Asia.
 Our office serves as one of several regional offices for ACSI Global, providing training and resources for national Christian schools.
-It is our joy to serve our members in several language groups: English, Czech, French, Hungarian, Polish, Romanian, Russian and Spanish.
+It is our joy to serve our members in several language groups including English, Dutch, French, German, Hungarian, Romanian and Spanish.
 We also have members in many other countries who have access to our English language services, events and publications.

 Local ministries and personal evangelism are a part of our every day life as we interact with our neighbors, our local school community and contacts through our local church.
 We cross paths daily with many people and have opportunities to develop friendships that lead to sharing our faith and the reality of God's love and gift of salvation.